-- 58. Institutions intending to move to an AMA or IRB approach are expected to prepare a meaningful implementation plan (including roll-out), and to submit it to the supervisor as part of the application pack.
-The implementation plan is a binding description of the institution's own implementation dates for all of the rating systems and operations for which it is seeking approval to use the AMA or IRB approach.
+- 62. Institutions intending to move to an AMA or IRB approach are expected to prepare a meaningful implementation plan (including roll-out), and to submit it to the supervisor as part of the application pack.
+The implementation plan is a commitment on the part of the institution to implement the AMA or IRB approaches on the specified dates for all of the rating systems and operations for which it is seeking approval to use the AMA or IRB approaches.
 It is an essential part of the application.
 The terms 'implementation plan' and 'roll-out plan' are sometimes used synonymously by the industry and supervisors.
 However, Article 85 refers only to 'implementation,' and there is a common understanding among supervisors that there is a difference in terms of the time period covered.
-'Roll-out plan' refers to the time after the initial approval has been granted, whereas 'implementation plan' also covers the time prior to an approval.
-The roll-out period is thus shorter than, but a complete subset of the implementation period. - 59.
-The implementation plan (including Roll-out) for IRB must be broken down at least by supervisory exposure classes, business units, and, if applicable, any IRB parameters that need to be estimated.
-Internal rules with detailed provisions regarding time and content are to be laid down for combinations of the above, in particular for the following: - Development of the rating methodology. - Preparation of the technical concept for IT implementation of the rating methodology. - IT implementation. - Training of staff, including management staff. - Transition from the existing rating system to the new system on the basis of current business, if a transition is made. - Formal internal acceptance of the new rating system and implementation as 'the' rating system of the institution. - 60.
-In addition, a list of all the portfolios which are to be permanently exempted from the IRB Approach is to be provided.
-The exempted portfolios should be quantified comprehensively (e.g., number of material counterparties, gross credit volume, credit aggregates in the exposure value and Risk-Weighted Exposure Amounts, risk content). - 61.
-As far as the implementation plan (including roll-out) for AMA is concerned, internal rules with detailed provisions regarding time and content are to be laid out for the following: - Development of operational risk management processes, in particular for data collection. - Development of the measurement methodology. - o Implementation of the IT infrastructure which is used for operational risk management and measurement purposes. - Training of staff, including management staff. - o The 'use test.'
+'Roll-out plan' refers to the time after the initial approval has been granted, whereas 'implementation plan' also covers the time prior to approval.
+The rollout period is thus shorter than, but entirely a subset of the implementation period. - 63.
+The implementation plan (including roll-out) for IRB should be broken down at least by supervisory exposure classes, business units, and, if applicable, any IRB parameters that need to be estimated.
+Internal rules with detailed provisions regarding time and content should be laid down for combinations of the above, in particular for the following: - Development of the rating methodology.

+- Preparation of the technical concept for IT implementation of the rating methodology. - IT implementation. - Training of staff, including management staff. - Transition from the existing rating system to the new system on the basis of current business, if a transition is made. - Formal internal acceptance of the new rating system and implementation as 'the' rating system of the institution. - 64.
+In addition, a list of all portfolios which are to be permanently exempted from the IRB Approach is to be provided.
+The exempted portfolios should be quantified comprehensively (e.g., number of material counterparties, credit aggregates in the exposure value, and Risk-Weighted Exposure Amounts). - 65.
+As far as the implementation plan (including roll-out) for AMA is concerned, internal rules with detailed provisions regarding time and content are to be laid out for the following: - Development of operational risk management processes, in particular for data collection. - o Development of the measurement methodology. - o Implementation of the IT infrastructure which is used for operational risk management and measurement purposes. - Training of staff, including management staff. - o The 'use test.'